Get

 Dangers of Too Much Crude Fat

 While fat is essential to your dog’s diet, too much can be dangerous for canines.
-High levels of crude fat in dog food can lead to obesity, which is a condition many breeds are prone to already.
+High levels of crude fat in dog food can lead to obesity, a condition many breeds are already prone to.
 Too much fat can also lead to pancreatitis, which is painful and can lead to death if not treated in time.

 Diet Tips for Obese Dogs